 How are property transactions accelerating when viewings aren’t allowed?

-Despite restrictions, data shows transaction volumes up 12% in Q1 compared to same period in 2020
+Despite restrictions, sales volumes were up 12% in Q1 compared to same period in 2020

 When the first lockdown came into force last year with a similar ban on viewings, transactions fell off a cliff.
 Photographer: Aidan Crawley/Bloomberg

 Not for the first time, the property market appears to be defying gravity.
-Despite a blanket ban on viewings, property transactions are accelerating.
+Despite a blanket ban on viewings due to Level 5 Covid-19 restrictions, property transactions are accelerating.
 Based on data from the Property Services Regulatory Authority (PSRA), Davy stockbroker calculates that there were 13,100 transactions in the first quarter of 2021, worth about €4.2 billion.
 In volume terms, this was up 12 per cent on the same period last year.

-When the first lockdown came into force last year with a similar ban on viewings, transactions fell off a cliff.
+When the first lockdown came into force last year, with a similar ban on viewings of residential properties listed for sale, transactions fell off a cliff.
 So what’s different now?

 One explanation might be that the transactions relate to sales agreed at the end of last year.
-It typically takes 8–10 weeks from the sale agreed point to the completion of the transaction.
-Solicitors then have 44 days to file the stamp duty return, which is the basis for the Residential Property Price Register, which gives us the offical data.
+It typically takes eight–10 weeks from the “sale agreed” point to the completion of the transaction.
+Solicitors then have 44 days to file the stamp duty return, which is the basis for the Residential Property Price Register, which gives us the official data.

-So conceivably transactions from December could still be percolating through the system in March, but the bulk of sales seen in the final quarter of last year would have come and gone, suggesting the back-dated transactions aren’t sufficient to explain the current pick-up.
+So conceivably, transactions from December could still be percolating through the system in March, but the bulk of sales in the final quarter of last year would have come and gone by now, suggesting back-dated transactions aren’t sufficient to explain the current pick-up.

 Viewings

-Is it conceivable that this many people are buying properties sight unseen or on the basis of virtual viewings?
+Is it conceivable that this many people are agreeing to buy properties sight-unseen or on the basis of virtual viewings?
 Or are estate agents bending the rules on viewings?

 According to Davy chief economist Conall MacCoille, “estate agents have clearly adapted to the third lockdown, maintaining activity levels despite restrictions on viewings and travel, via virtual viewings and other initiatives”.

-Virtual viewings are a workaround but hardly comparable to physical ones.
+Virtual viewings, usually a video of the property, are a workaround but hardly comparable to physical ones.
 Even if some agents are gaming the rules, it doesn’t explain the acceleration in transactions.

 ‘Excess savings’